 My husband is 64 years old and extremely active.
 He is also very fit and is doing most things that he can to lower his triglyceride level..which is still at 560.

 Our primary physician has him on 80 mg. of simvistatin each day as well as taking the omega 3;s, eating oatbran,, oatmeal.,etc..

-I am not so sure and think maybe he can get his levels lowered...
+I am not so sure.
+Can he get his levels lower?

 Thanks for your question.
 It may be that your husband's triglyceride levels are high due to a familial/genetic condition.
 Many individuals have hypertriglyceridemia (elevated triglyceride levels).
 Triglyceride levels should always be checked when a patient is fasting for at least 8 hours as the level will be higher post-prandial (after meals).

 Triglyceride levels can be elevated due to high fat and/or high sugar diet, as well as alcohol.
 In addition to limiting high fat foods (fast food, fried food, high fat desserts, butter, gravy, margarine, fatty cuts of meat, sausage, bacon, etc), excess sugar consumption should also be scaled back.
 Sugar from soda, sweetened beverages, candy and dessert is not the only culprit.
 Even excess sugar from fruit and fruit juice as well as other carbohydrates (pasta, rice, cereal, pretzels, corn, etc) may increase triglyceride levels.
 Finally, being overweight or obese will increase triglyceride levels as can alcohol consumption.

 Beyond diet, exercise, medication and omega-3-fatty acid supplementation (ie. prescription dose fish oil), there is not much more to do.
 It sounds like your husband's physician has him on the right regimine to reduce his triglycerides and your husband is doing his part.